 ⇑ Back to Top ⇑

 Niger seeks to take a major step forward in its democratic evolution with an election to determine who will succeed President Mahamadou Issoufou.
 Issoufou is completing his second 5-year term in office, and his stepping down will set a valuable precedent in Niger’s efforts to institutionalize this check on executive power.
-During his term in office, space for civil society actors and media has grown.

 The ruling Nigerien Party for Democracy and Socialism selected Interior Minister Mohamed Bazoum as its presidential candidate.
 Opposition leader Hama Amadou has returned to Niger after 3 years of exile in France.
 He hopes to contest this year’s election, though he must first clear some legal hurdles stemming from past criminal charges, which he claims are politically motivated.
 Seini Oumarou, leader of the National Movement for Social Development (the party of former President Mamadou Tandja), also plans to run.